pretorh/lfs-notes/steps/main-build.md

 ### Shadow

+`touch /usr/bin/passwd`: file must exist before configure is run

-Patch to disable groups, man pages, use sha-256, fix first user id.
+Patch to disable groups, man pages, use sha-512, patch c file.
 See `scripts/6/3/shadow-patch.sh`

-`touch /usr/bin/passwd` must exist before configure in run

 There are no tests

+Install using `scripts/6/3/shadow-install.sh`

 Time: negligible